Getting Started with our Historical API

 Your Chartbeat API Key.

 The number of rows you'd like to pull in your query.
-Limits must be base-ten; while there is no hard-limit, large calls are susceptible to 504 gateway timeouts.
-We recommend setting no more than 10,000 rows.
+Large calls are susceptible to 504 gateway timeouts, so we recommend setting no more than 10,000 rows.

 The column you'd like to sort the query on.